mna/agora/doc/wiki/cli-tool.md

 Options:

 ```
--0 (--output) : save to this output file
+-o (--output) : save to this output file
 -e (--all-errors) : print all errors, not just a summary
 ```